 In patients with periodontal disease, classification of periodontitis severity was based on the % radiographic bone loss and divided into different stages: stage I (< 15 %), stage II (15-33 %), and stage III (> 33 %).
-The presence of further complexity factors (vertical bone loss $\ge$ 3 mm and/or radiographically visible furcation involvement) also led to the classification in stage III.
-Cases of stage III were classified as stage IV if only fewer than 20 remaining teeth were present.
-In addition, information regarding the extent was added to the stage as a descriptor: periodontitis was either present as localized (< 30 % of teeth affected) or generalized manifestation [16].
+The presence of further complexity factors (vertical bone loss \geq 3 mm and/or radiographically vis-

 Periodontitis grading was assessed by indirect evidence of progression based on the % radiographic bone loss as a function of age at the most affected tooth.
 Further risk factors (i.e. smoking status and diabetes) were extracted from the patient files and served as grade modifiers.
-Grading was divided into 3 grades: grade A (bone loss/age < 0.25, nonsmoker, and no diabetes), grade B (bone loss/age 0.25-1 or smoker < 10 cigarettes per day or diabetes), and grade C (bone loss/age > 1 or smoker with $\geq 10$ cigarettes per day) [16].
+Grading was divided into 3 grades: grade A (bone loss/age < 0.25, nonsmoker, and no diabetes), grade B (bone loss/age 0.25-1 or smoker < 10 cigarettes per day or diabetes), and grade C (bone loss/age > 1 or smoker with ≥ 10 cigarettes per day) [16].
 As no information regarding the level of hyperglycemia (e.g. HbA1c values) were available, no differentiation between grade B and C based on the diabetic status were made.